mschaef/mschaef-blog/mvp.md

 One of my first consulting engagments was years ago, for a bank building out a power trading system.
 They wanted to enter the business to hedge other trades, and the lack of a trading system to enforce controls limits was the reason they couldn't.
-Contrary to our advice as consultants, they initially decided to scratch build a trading system in Java.
+Contrary to the advice of my team's leadership, they initially decided to scratch build a trading system in Java.
 There were two parts of this experience that spoke to the idea of understanding requirements and the scope of the minimum viable product.

 The first case can be boiled down to the phrase 'training issue'.
 Coming from a background of packaged software development, my